10 home energy saving tips for those in Australia’s hot and humid areas

 Use a cold wash on your washing machine whenever possible and save the warm water cycles for particularly dirty or stained clothes.
 Additional cleaning agents or soaking methods may also help before the wash.

-Leaving household appliances on standby mode can contribute up to 10% of your energy bills.
+Leaving household appliances on standby mode can contribute to your energy bills.

 Switch power off at the wall for appliances like televisions, washing machines, clothes dryers and gaming consoles to reduce energy consumption and boost your savings.